How to Edit Multi-Camera Footage Automatically in Adobe Premiere Pro (Easiest Method in 2025)

 Step 2.
 Sync the clips.

-Align the clips recorded from different cameras and mics by selecting them, right-clicking, and choosing [Synchronize].
-You can sync by timecode, audio, or other settings.
+Align the clips recorded from different cameras and mics by selecting them, right-clicking, and choosing [Synchronize] to synchronize clips.
+You can sync by timecode, use audio-based syncing, or other settings/software for automatic syncing.

 Step 3.
-Normalize audio levels across different mics if needed.
+Adjust the necessary audio sequence settings and normalize audio levels across different mics if needed.

 Step 1.
 Go to [Window] > [Extension] > [Cutback] to launch Cutback.